The water quality used in spray tanks can affect herbicides efficacy.

 For effective action, ensure that water to be used with glyphosate and paraquat is clear and free of suspended soils or organic matter.
 If the water is noticeably murky or discolored, find an alternate water source.

 Glyphosate is the active ingredient in Roundup and numerous other products.
 Different formulations of Roundup and other products utilize different surfactants and additives, but in every case glyphosate is the active ingredient.
 Glyphosate kills plants by binding to an enzyme called EPSP synthase.
 When bound to EPSP synthase, the enzyme cannot function and the plant cannot produce three critical amino acids.
 Plant death ensues.

-Glyphosate has a high Koc value (24,000 mL/g, ppm to mg/l calculator) and therefore rapidly and tightly adsorbed to soil particles and organic matter.
+Glyphosate has a high Koc value (24,000 mL/g) and therefore rapidly and tightly adsorbed to soil particles and organic matter.
 As described above, turbid water with soil and sediment will greatly reduce herbicidal activity.

 Hard water also affects glyphosate.
 Ca, Mg, Fe, or Na can form a complex with the glyphosate molecule so that it is unable to bind to EPSP synthase.
 If glyphosate cannot bind to the enzyme, it will not provide control.

 Adding ammonium sulphate to the spray tank overcomes adverse effects of hard water.
 The ammonium cation preferentially attaches to the glyphosate molecule and thus prevents Ca, Mg, Fe, or Na from doing so.
 When ammonium is attached, the molecule binds readily to EPSP synthase and the herbicide functions normally.